So you're new to the world of PLC's (Programmable Logic Controllers) and are looking to buy a beginner's PLC to work with at home.

 For more information on the MicroLogix family see the following links:

-I hope you’ve found the above information on my choices for a “beginner’s PLC” helpful.
-If you have any questions, or would like to comment on the above, please feel free to use the “Leave a reply” form at the bottom of this page.
+I hope you’ve found the above information on my choices for a “beginner's PLC” helpful.
+If you have any questions, or would like to comment on the above, please feel free to click on the “post a comment or question” link below.